SUSANNAH JOHNSON MALBREAUX, PROJECT DIRECTOR

 The volunteers are matched with their personal interests and experience, and able to utilize their skills and lifelong experiences.

 The program also joined community partners in sponsoring the annual “Connections for Independent Living” Expo, in which hundreds of seniors receive invaluable information and health screenings.
 The SMILE program, which draws more than 600 seniors, families and their caregivers, is responsible for coordinating the event.

 RSVP is guided by its Advisory Council composed of local concerned citizens representing every walk of life.
-The Council meets monthly to coordinate and help with upcoming activities.
+The Council meets bi-monthly to coordinate and help with upcoming activities.

 The program is funded by the National Senior Service Corps and La.
 Workforce Commission (CSBG — Community Services Block Grant).